garypolhill/netlogo-jvmgr/README.md

 + `mgr:blocked-count` A count of the number of times threads have been blocked from execution.
 + `mgr:waited-time` The total amount of time threads have spent waiting for a signal from another thread.
 + `mgr:waited-count` A count of the number of times threads have waited for a signal from another thread.
-+ `mgr:jvm-start-time` The (approximate) start time of the JVM in seconds since midnight UTC on 1 January 1970
++ `mgr:jvm-start-time` The (approximate) start time of the JVM in seconds since midnight UTC on 1 January 1970.
 + `mgr:jvm-uptime` The (approximate) amount of time the JVM has been running for (in seconds)
 + `mgr:gc-count` A count of the number of garbage collections the JVM has done.
 + `mgr:gc-time` The amount of time in seconds spent on garbage collection.
 + `mgr:jvm-proc-count` The number of cores available to the JVM.
 + `mgr:system-load` The average system load over the last minute.
-See [the java documentation](https://docs.oracle.com/javase/8/docs/api/java/lang/management/OperatingSystemMXBean.html#getSystemLoadAverage--) for more information.
+See the [Java documentation](https://docs.oracle.com/javase/8/docs/api/java/lang/management/OperatingSystemMXBean.html#getSystemLoadAverage--) for more information.
 + `mgr:jvm-name` The name of the JVM.
 There's no guaranteed information contained here.
 + `mgr:cpu-time-str` A human-readable string option for `mgr:cpu-time`.
 + `mgr:user-time-str` A human-readable string option for `mgr:user-time`.